 Upon acceptance to Monmouth University you are then sent notification of the financial aid package in the form of an award letter.
 The financial aid award may include one or more of the following: grants, scholarships, loans, or Federal Work-Study.

 The amount of financial aid granted to any student is based on the extent of need, funds available, and demonstrated academic progress toward a degree.
 The Bursar's Office bills students each term, and the bill reflects the financial aid that the student has been awarded.
-Students must pay or make arrangements for payment for the difference between billed charges and applied aid before the first day of classes.
+Students must pay or make arrangements for payment for the difference between billed charges and applied aid by the due date on the semester invoice.